MilwinAntany/Finance-Dashboard-Powerbi/README.md

 - 🌍 **Country-wise Sales Distribution** with a pie chart
 - 👥 **Sales by Segment** visualized in a horizontal bar chart
 - 🎯 **Interactive Filter** for Discount Type
-- 🎨 Custom Power BI Theme applied for color consistency and branding

 ---